masterned/Pig/README.md

 ### Game's `play` & Player's `takeTurn` methods are not tested
 > Game's `play` relies on Player's `takeTurn`, and Player's `takeTurn` relies on `rollDice`. `rollDice` outputs a random number (not allowing a clean way of testing it). `rollDice`'s boundaries have already been tested.
 For the remaining portion of the two methods, I extracted the other chucks of logic and tested them individually.
 I am unsure of the best way to test the integration of all of the parts without use of inversion of control or mocking (techniques we have not gone over yet).

-### ComputerPlayer's `takeTurn` hard-codes the goal-score value when calling `PigStrategy.rollAgain`
-> I'm not sure we have a way of pulling this from the Game as of yet.
-I'm assuming we would have to do this with some kind of invalidation listener (maybe I'm missing something completely obvious) or pass it into the constructor.
-As we have not implemented a strategy yet that needs to use it, I feel as though the hard-coded value will be fine for now.
-I also wanted to follow your specification as closely as possible, so I decided it would not be wise to modify the constructor.

 ### RandomStrategy's `rollAgain` is not using `Math.random` as outlined in your note
 > I did diverge from the spec this time, though.
 I used java.util.Random to generate a random boolean rather than using Math.random to generate a random double and doing a comparison on it for the value.
 If I recall correctly, directly generating a random boolean is more performant, and it is a bit less error-prone.